rjw245/quineMcCluskey/README.md

 		The program will prompt the user for functions one at a time in the format:

-	m(0,2,4,5, ...) + d(1,3,6, Ö)
+	m(0,2,4,5, ...) + d(1,3,6, ‚Ä¶)

-	Where the minterms appear in the parentheses prefixed with an ìmî and the donít care states appear in the parentheses prefixed with a ìdî.
+	Where the minterms appear in the parentheses prefixed with an ‚Äúm‚Äù and the don‚Äôt care states appear in the parentheses prefixed with a ‚Äúd‚Äù.

-The user must type ìdoneî and press Enter once all functions have been entered for the solver to begin operation.
+The user must type ‚Äúdone‚Äù and press Enter once all functions have been entered for the solver to begin operation.

 OUTPUT OF THE PROGRAM:

-For each function, the program will print a representation of the function with minterms and donít cares in ascending order.
+For each function, the program will print a representation of the function with minterms and don‚Äôt cares in ascending order.
 On the next line it will print the SOP minimization.
 On the line after that it will print the POS minimization.
 Finally it will print the time taken to compute both minimizations for that function.
 It will also print a string of dashes in order to separate function solutions visually.

 TIME COMPLEXITY: